Canvas is like joining your paper Bible, a whiteboard, and the power of Logos all into one to help you interpret and internalize God’s Word.

 How to get Canvas

 The Canvas feature is available in Logos 8 Bronze and above.
 Learn all your options for how to get Logos 8 Bronze, whether as an upgrade or a first-time Logos base package purchase.

-And if you already have Logos 8 Bronze or above, learn how to use Canvas (or watch the overview video below).
+And if you already have Logos 8 Bronze or above, learn how to use Canvas.